RZEdward/RZEdward.github.io/_pages/additional_interests.md

 {% include base_path %}

 <br>
-Below you will see everything I do to fill my free time beyond machine learning and exploring research.
+Below you will see various activities I engage in to fill my free time beyond machine learning and exploring research.

 * Ironman (2026)
 * Mensa